Updated: Aug 7

 You should be brushing them with a wet toothbrush and maybe toothpaste at least twice a day.

-You should be soaking them in a cleanser once every week or two weeks.
-You can do it more often depending on how dirty they get.
+You should be soaking them in a cleanser once every week but you can do it more often depending on how stained they get.

 If you are noticing them stain a lot quicker, you may need to increase the frequency that you clean them.
 For the vast majority of people, the routine above should be sufficient.